sfu-natlang/SFUTranslate/README.md

 max_vocab_tgt: maximum size of target side vocabulary
 min_freq_tgt: minimum considrable target vocabulary, words with less freqency than this are replaced with ``unk_token``
 extract_unk_stats: the flag which enables the code to perform type/token analysis on the ratio of <UNK> tokens in the current vocabulary settings
+share_vocabulary: the flag which enables merging the source and target vocabulary into a single object, assigning unique ids to the same token in both source and target space

 model_name: `transformer` or `sts`
 train_batch_size: the average number of words expected to be put in a batch while training [4000 to 5000 seem to be a reasonable defalt]